m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

     Build me a "hello world" program.
 ```

-The simple example now includes guideance to the LLM about how it should structure its Python code.
+The simple example now includes guidance to the LLM about how it should structure its Python code.
 For our simple "Hello, world!" program, this doesn't matter too much, but if you want something more interesting,
 then these are the sorts of things a developer would likely care about.

 One thing to note is the AI understands all of these things but it also understands lots of other ways it could
 achieve a working program.
-By being more precise, the Metaphor prompt helps make sure any resuling software follows in that specific form.
+By being more precise, the Metaphor prompt helps make sure any resulting software follows in that specific form.

 ### When to use context subsections